-I'm sure that many of you have giggled at megapussi at the potato chips aisle in a Finnish supermarket:
+I'm sure that many of you have giggled at this picture of a megapussi: (nowadays it's just a megabag.)

 Here are the translations and meanings in different languages: